nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide.md

     * `<initialSize>[k|m|g] <maxSize>[k|m|g]` - custom values, which will be transformed to `-Xms<initialSize>[k|m|g] -Xmx<maxSize>[k|m|g]`.

-    In all cases `/etc/xroad/services/local.properties` file is updated so that `XROAD_PROXY_PARAMS` property contains new memory configs in the end.
+  Note that in all cases `/etc/xroad/services/local.properties` file is updated so that `XROAD_PROXY_PARAMS` property contains new memory configs in the end of any other already present options there.

 The meta-package `xroad-securityserver` also installs metaservices module `xroad-addon-metaservices`, messagelog module `xroad-addon-messagelog` and WSDL validator module `xroad-addon-wsdlvalidator`.
 The meta-packages `xroad-securityserver-ee`, `xroad-securityserver-fi`, `xroad-securityserver-is`, and `xroad-securityserver-fo` install operational data monitoring module `xroad-addon-opmonitoring`.